Commercial floor care equipment & cleaning tools

 Microfiber improves staff efficiency by 139%

-For example, the average hallway in today’s communities is 84” wide.
+For example, per the National Fire Protection Association 101 Life Safety Code and International Building Code, the majority of states require an 8’-0” wide clearance in Skilled Nursing Facilities, while other states require 6’-0” wide clearance, depending on local codes2.
 Investing in a 24”W autoscrubber will only require four passes, whereas a 20” unit will require five.
 The reduction of that single pass equates to a 20% reduction in staff time required.

 It’s important to also consider your staff’s ability to handle larger floor maintenance equipment.
 If you’re investing in larger equipment due to more open common spaces, you may want to research self-propelled or ride-on equipment as a crucial component of your investment.
 This assists with reducing operator fatigue.